BOfH85/VM_Snapshot_Manager/README.md

 ### Installation
 #### 1. Download
-  * Download and unpack the project in the same directory where your VMDK or VDI File is stored by your virtual machine
+  * Download and unpack the project in a folder which is in the same directory where your VMDK or VDI File is stored.
+Don't extract the project files in the same directory like the VMDK or VDI File, make sure they are in a sub-folder in this directory like "C:\Users\User\Documents\Virtualox\Virtualmachine\VM_Snapshot_Manager" - if "Virtualmachine" is the directory where your VDMK or VDI File is stored

 #### 2. VMDK or VDI?
   * If you use VDI-Files: Open the "VM_Snapshot_Manager.py" File with a Text editor and edit the value of the variable "VirtualDevice" to ".vdi" (Line 15)